gudtech/retailops-sdk/verify/README.windows.md

 Managing Your Integration Auth Key
 ---

 The integration auth key is used to confirm data is coming from RetailOps.
 This key must be kept secret and must be checked on every request from RetailOps.
 A bad integration auth key value must result in a HTTP 401.
-The integration auth key is a long, random string you will generate using the verify tool.
+The integration auth key is a long, random string you will generate using the verify utility.

-The verify tool helps manage this key.
+The verify utility helps manage this key.
 By default it is stored in your `$HOME/.retailops/` folder.
 When collaborating with other developers you may need to share and install this key.

 To generate a new key, required for every service: